-Participants in Q agree that all disputes arising in connection with the Q Constitution are resolved by way of arbitration before an arbitration tribunal under the Rules of Arbitration of the International Chamber of Commerce (so-calls ICC Rules [9]).
-The ICC rules provide a tried-and-tested set of rules that can be applied to arbitration proceedings independently of the subject matter and the place and jurisdiction where the proceedings take place.
+Participants in Q agree that all disputes arising in connection with the Q Constitution are resolved by way of arbitration before an arbitration tribunal.
+Initially, Q has integrated the Rules of Arbitration of the International Chamber of Commerce (so-calls ICC Rules [9]).
+The ICC Rules provide a tried-and-tested set of rules that can be applied to arbitration proceedings independently of the subject matter and the place and jurisdiction where the proceedings take place.
 This provides procedural certainty to all participants in Q and ensures that high quality standards will be met in the arbitration proceedings.
+In the future, it is envisioned that other private arbitration options besides the ICC Rules will be integrated into Q, providing Q stakeholders with a choice to select arbitration rules that best fit the case at hand.